 Dhërmi Beach, located 2.5 kilometers downhill, is definitely more popular than Gjipe and other gorgeous beaches in the area.
 Additionally, this is also a popular destination among a younger crowd since the Dhërmi nightlife is renowned all over the country.

-Therefore, Dhërmi Beach Albania can get crowded with both locals and tourists in the peak Albania summer season.
-However, next to the main beach are many secluded bays, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.
+Dhërmi Beach, Albania, can get crowded with locals and tourists during peak season.
+However, there are many secluded bays next to the main beach, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.

 Possibly the best-kept secret of the Albanian Riviera.
 You do need to take a 30-minute walk (around 1.5 kilometers) to reach Gjipe Beach.
-Don’t worry, though, you’re walking under the bathing sunlight along a red soil path.
+Don’t worry; you’re walking along a red soil path under the bathing sunlight.
 Just keep in mind that you’ll need to walk back later.

 Gjipe is my favorite beach on the Albanian Riviera.
-It has a wild, simple, and kind of alternative atmosphere, clear emerald water, and a majestic stage.
+It has a wild, simple, alternative atmosphere, clear emerald water, and a majestic stage.
 It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green of the shrubs.

 This is one of the beautiful beaches just south of the Karaburun Peninsula, which is part of the National Marine Park.
 Hence, why it’s preserved and so well-taken care of.

 13. Buneci Beach

 If you’re looking for a quiet beach where you can kick back and relax, Buneci Beach is a great choice.
 There are sun-loungers and parasols on offer; however, there is little in the way of cafes or restaurants around, so do take your own refreshments with you.

 This is the ideal spot if you’re looking for a relaxing day with calm waters to swim and sunbathe.

 14. Himarë Beach